aswinckr/figma-reactions/src/prompts/v2/5-reactions.md

 When the emoji instance is created the cursor becomes a text cursor

 keep the same pointer cursor and do not highlight the emoji text

+I want the layers under this div which triggers the emoji selectable.
+It should essentally be a transparent layer

+I still can't select the text inside @page.tsx

+now the layers are selectable but the emoji is not triggered